Instant Loading Pages with Speculation Rules

 }

-Tip: if you quickly need to build your own speculation rules why don't you try the speculation rules generator
+</script> Tip: if you quickly need to build your own speculation rules why don't you try the <b>speculation rules generator</b>

 Benefits of Speculation Rules

-Improved user Experience (UX): By predicting and preloading content, Speculation Rules ensure near-instant page loads, making navigation feel seamless for users.
-This rivals the performance of single-page applications even for traditional multi-page websites without the complexity and javascript reliance.
+Improved User Experience (UX): By predicting and preloading content, Speculation Rules ensure near-instant page loads, making navigation feel seamless for users.
+This rivals the performance of single-page applications even for traditional multi-page websites without the complexity and JavaScript reliance.
 Faster loading times means a better browsing experience, likely increasing user engagement and reducing bounce rates.

-SEO Advantages: Since improved page speed is a direct ranking factor and a better time to first byte will result in a better largest contentful paint, implementing speculation rules is bound to improve the core web vitals and give you that pagespeed bonus.
+SEO Advantages: Since improved page speed is a direct ranking factor and a better Time to First Byte will result in a better Largest Contentful Paint, implementing speculation rules is bound to improve the Core Web Vitals and give you that PageSpeed bonus.

-For many use cases the downside of a SPA is the initial boot up time, which can be considerable since they rely heavily on JavaScript and the increased complexity compares to an MPA.
-Speculation rules don not have these problemn.
+Reduced complexity: Near instant page loads used to be possible only by using a SPA or writing custom prefetch logic for MPAs.
+For many use cases the downside of a SPA is the initial boot up time, which can be considerable since they rely heavily on JavaScript, and the increased complexity compared to an MPA.
+Speculation rules do not have these problems.
 This makes fast loading achievable for a broader range of websites, especially content-focused ones.

-The API also simplifies the process of deciding which pages to prerender by delegating much of the logic to the browser This is a huge improvement on previous methods that relied on JavaScript to make these checks and inject pages to preload.
+The API also simplifies the process of deciding which pages to prerender by delegating much of the logic to the browser.
+This is a huge improvement on previous methods that relied on JavaScript to make these checks and inject pages to preload.
 Browsers can natively factor in user context, such as low memory on mobile devices or battery saver mode, when deciding whether to prerender.
 This dynamic adaptation helps conserve user resources and ensures a smoother experience even under constraints.

-Speculation Rules Mechanics
+} Speculation Rules Mechanics

 Speculation rules are defined using a JSON structure and can be implemented in two ways:

-- Inline Script: Include the JSON within a `<script type="speculationrules">` tag either in the `<head>` or `<body>` of the main HTML document.
+- Inline Script: Include the JSON within a

-- HTTP Header: Deliver rules using the `Speculation-Rules` HTTP header in the document's response.
+Speculation-RulesHTTP header in the document's response.
 This header points to a JSON file containing the rules, facilitating easier CDN deployments without modifying the HTML content directly.

-- urls (a list of urls) An array of URLs to prefetch or prerender.
+- urls (a list of URLs): An array of URLs to prefetch or prerender.

-- where (document rules) An object that uses conditions to determine which links on the page should be prefetched or prerendered.
+- where (document rules): An object that uses conditions to determine which links on the page should be prefetched or prerendered.

 Each rule is defined as an object that includes properties such as:

-- requires An array of strings to set restrictions on speculations.
+- requires: An array of strings to set restrictions on speculations.
 Currently, the only valid string is "anonymous-client-ip-when-cross-origin," indicating that a cross-origin prefetch should anonymize the client's IP address.

-- referrer_policy A referrer policy to apply to prefetched or prerendered URLs.
+- referrer_policy: A referrer policy to apply to prefetched or prerendered URLs.

-- relative_to (Only for "list" source) Specifies whether the URLs provided in the "urls" array are relative to the document's base URL ("document") or the location of the speculation rules JSON file ("ruleset").
+- relative_to (only for "list" source): Specifies whether the URLs provided in the "urls" array are relative to the document's base URL ("document") or the location of the speculation rules JSON file ("ruleset").

-- eagerness Controls how aggressively the browser should prefetch or prerender.
+- eagerness: Controls how aggressively the browser should prefetch or prerender.
 The available settings are "immediate," "eager," "moderate," and "conservative," each with different triggers.

 Finally each rule has an eagerness setting which allows you to define when speculations should run, separating when to speculate from which URLs to perform speculations on.
 The eagerness setting is available for both list and document source rules and has four settings: immediate, eager, moderate, and conservative.